Fabstract/Assert/README.md

     MyCustomAssertionException: Variable with name "divisor" is expected to be int, given string.

-You can comfortably create classes that extend Assert for your libraries, and use `try-catch` blocks to find which library throws assertion exceptions by separating them with by their classes.
+You can comfortably create classes that extend Assert for your libraries, and use `try-catch` blocks to find which library throws assertion exceptions by separating them by their classes.

     try {
         $app->run();